ryanflorence/react-training/lessons/01-your-first-component.md

 ====================

 React is just a view layer.
 Everything in React is a component.
-You can think of these as web components, Ember components, or angular directives.
+You can think of these as web components, Ember components, or Angular directives.
 They simply represent a section of your UI.

 Rendering UI